My Terminal Setup Illustration

 The best solid ring to connect to the leader.
-A specially designed seamless ring that has been punched out from the metal sheet and polished from all directions.
+A specially designed seamless ring that has been punched out in one piece from the metal sheet and polished from all directions.
 Astonishingly strong.

 I use #4 usually with light setting, and #5 with heavier setting.